Jeimer Candelario Player Props: Nationals vs. Dodgers

-Jeimer Candelario -- batting .366 in his past 10 games -- will be in action for the Washington Nationals versus the Los Angeles Dodgers, with Bobby Miller on the mound, on May 29 at 9:10 PM ET.
+The Washington Nationals, including Jeimer Candelario (.317 batting average in his past 10 games), battle starter Tony Gonsolin and the Los Angeles Dodgers at Dodger Stadium, Tuesday at 10:10 PM ET.

-He racked up two hits (going 2-for-4 with a double) in his last game against the Royals.
+He had a one-hit showing in his most recent game (1-for-4) against the Dodgers.

 Jeimer Candelario Game Info & Props vs. the Dodgers